Are you searching for a way to make your home more cheerful-looking during the gray and white seasons?

 Spoonflower Children Blanket Fabric

-If you’re making a throw blanket for a child, you will love this simple print.
+If you’re making a throw blanket for a child, .
 Made of soft fleece wool, this material is a great option for a child’s room.
 The print is gender-neutral with some typical forest animals just being cute.

 The fabric is 56” wide.